VarunS121/VarunS121/README.md

 <h1 align="center">Hi 👋, I'm Varun</h1>
-<h3 align="center">A junior student at BITS Pilani.
+<h3 align="center">A junior at BITS Pilani.
 Avid Web Developer and intrigued by the world of CyberSecurity.</h3>

 - 🌱 I’m currently learning **CyberSecurity and Hacking**